The Wizard of the Way: A Camino Encounter

 Evan inquired about the sticks.
 These varied according to the length, grain, and (undoubtedly) power.
 Evan settled on a straight one about shoulder height.
 Gandalf rose from his chair and demonstrated proper walking form.
 He gripped the stick and poled about the clearing, concluding the circuit by brandishing the wood menacingly.

-It was impressive, impressive enough to make a goblin shudder.
+It was impressive; impressive enough to make a goblin shudder.

 Who wouldn’t want to be a wizard?

-With the two of them occupied, I browsed the rack.
+With the two of them occupied, I meandered over and browsed the rack.
 One stick caught my eye.
 On its head was a lovely knot, capable of thwacking a thief, dog, or the occasional orc between the eyes.
 Below the handhold was a wrist-loop of leather that ran through a hole drilled in the shaft.
 On the bottom was a metal cap, sure to produce a tink—tink—tink sound when striking the ground.
 This stick was in the twelve euro set.

 His whiskers twitched.
+His teeth flashed.
+His nose wiggled.

-Evan burst into a belly-laugh.
-He turned to me: “He says, ‘You smoke marijuana.’”
+“He says, ‘You smoke marijuana.’”

 ¡Buen Camino!